 I can't claim to be a health freak, but I do love competitve sports and am always up for a game of table tennis or pool.
 I play disc golf - which is like golf but with a frisbee instead of clubs and balls - and am an active member of Croydon disc golf club.
 It's a great way to keep fit and get out into the countryside.
 I'm still crap... more practice required.

-I enjoy cooking for family and friends and am currently trying to learn perfect pizza using my own home made cheese and wood fired oven.
+I enjoy cooking for family and friends and am currently trying to learn perfect pizza using my own home made cheese and a real wood fired oven.

 Of course, I also like being cooked for, and enjoy (occasional) fine dining in fancy restaurants with my wife.
 Some of my favourite restaurants are The Whitebrook, Gidleigh Park (under Michael Caines) and Murano.

 Sometimes I just like to sit in the sunshine by the pool and read a good book.
+(At least I did before I hada three year old!)
 When I am feeling more adventurous though I like to get out and explore the country side.
 A recent magical trip was to western USA where my wife and I drove over 2,500 miles through unbelievable natural landscapes.
 I love to ski, enjoying the crisp mountain air and comforts of cake and an open fire after a long day.
 Closer to home I enjoy the occasional weekend camping (as long as there is a real camp fire) and walks around our local countryside.

 I have been designing digital solutions my entire career focused chiefly on web based consumer applications on the internet.
 My main strengths resolve around being able to understand, balance and clearly articulate both requirements and solutions.
 I try to listen and understand before making decisions or offering advice.
 I don't live in an ivory tower: I am never afraid to change course and re-engineer when required.
 I believe it is important to clearly document and summarise information and find tools such as UML, if used carefully, essential in recording and communicating concise information in an understandable manner.
 Im known for my diagrams - you cant beat a good diagram!